MarkusMas/meta-samsung-smartTV/README.md

 ###### Apps
 Customize the app list (seperate directory) by hiding individual apps (for example bloat ware), rearrange the order of the apps or enable/ disable icons in the list (icon server).

-Please note, that a local simple http server is created on your device running meta (http://localhost:2016) for making the icons available on the remote.
+Please note, that a local simple http server is created on your device running meta (at http://localhost:2016) for making the icons available on the remote.
 Disable the icon server in the settings if you have any issue with this.

 ###### Remote Button: Menu
 Customize the short and long press of the physical "MENU" button on the remote.
 Change wether short press or long press is assigned to open open the guide or the SmartHub.